 Who is leading it?
 The project was initiated by the Elder’s Program and Ts’ixwts’ixwnítway (Member Services), with close support from Yúustway (Health & Wellness).
 Several other departments are also providing assistance.

 Who is funding it?
 Yúustway (Health & Wellness) is generously supporting this project with funding from the First Nations Health Authority.
-Additional funding is provided by the First Nations Public Services Secretariat.
+Additional funding is provided by the First Nations Public Services Secretariat and BC Healthy Communities.

 Thank you to those who provided input in our second round of surveys.
 Everyone who completed the Youth or Elder survey was entered into the prize draw.
 The winners, as announced in this video, are Theresa Baker, Samantha Bathurst, Cherokee Feather Bent, Linda George, Vanessa Gay Baker, Lyle Reginald, Dubs, and Paul A. McBeth.

 Thank you to those who completed our first survey.
 A summary of your valuable responses can be found here.
 The winners of the prize draw, as announced in this video, are Frank Nahanee, Lawrence McKenney, Denise Bob, Caroline Joseph, and Percy Guerrero.

 Below you will find the names and bios of the three teams guiding the important work of this project: Xwí7ski!
 (Let’s Go!): Elders Project Action Team (EPAT), the Project Planning Team, and the Steering Committee.
 Click on a name to view that person’s photo.